bitrise-io/devcenter/_articles/en/testing/test-reports.md

 * plist.
 * JUnit XML.

-You can use Test Reports with four of our testing Steps:
+You can use Test Reports with five of our testing Steps by default:

 * **Xcode Test for iOS**.
 * **Android Unit Test**.
 * **iOS Device Testing**.
 * **Virtual Device Testing for Android**.
+* **Flutter Test.**

 These Steps will run the tests defined in your repository and then store the output in an Environment Variable.
 The **Deploy to Bitrise.io** Step will do the rest: it can read the results and send it to Test Reports.